docs

 Once GSwarm is installed, you can:

-2. Run gswarm to start the supervisor
+1. Run gswarm to start the Telegram monitoring service

 3. Check out the Getting Started guide for detailed usage instructions